Raichu: Design

 Nishida wanted to give Raichu's Alolan form a "soft and fluffy" appearance.
 She also defined Alolan Raichu's means of movement, with the Pokémon levitating on its tail and gliding on it like a surfboard.

-Standing 2 ft 7 in (79 cm) tall, Raichu is significantly taller than Pikachu, which stands at 1 ft 4 in (41 cm).
+Standing 2 feet 7 inches (79 cm) tall, Raichu is significantly taller than Pikachu, which stands at 1 ft 4 in (41 cm).
 Raichu is a bipedal rodent with long ears and feet but short arms.
 It has orange skin, a white belly, brown paws, and tan-colored soles on its feet.
-Its bifurcated ears meanwhile are brown on the outside and yellow on the inside, and it has yellow cheek sacs.
+Its bifurcated ears are brown on the outside and yellow on the inside, and it has yellow cheek sacs.
 Raichu was not originally intended to be based on mice, as the mouse Pokémon Rattata already existed at this point in development, and instead the species was modeled after squirrels.
 Nishida stated in an interview that she was obsessed with squirrels at the time due to their "comical" movement, and had the idea to have Pikachu and Raichu store electricity in their cheeks similar to how squirrels store food.
 Pokémon creator Satoshi Tajiri however chose to change the species to be a type of mouse when he was designing the setting.
 Raichu's name comes from the Japanese kanji "rai", meaning thunder, followed by "chū", which is the Japanese onomatopoeia for a mouse's squeak.

 During the development of sequel titles Pokémon Sun and Moon, "Alolan form" variants of several existing Pokémon were introduced, meant to be tied thematically to the game's region, which was modeled after Hawaii.
 According to game director Shigeru Ohmori, of all the regional forms introduced in the game, Raichu's was the hardest to create, as they felt the species was popular with fans of the franchise.
 A theme of it surfing on its tail was chosen due to the large amount of water surrounding the in-game region, a concept they had previously explored with Raichu in another game, Pokémon Stadium.
-Asked by Sugimori to design the form, Nishida felt that Raichu's original design was far cuter than people gave it credit for, and wanted to express this by giving Alolan Raichu "soft and fluffy" appearance.
+Asked by Sugimori to design the form, Nishida felt that Raichu's original design was far cuter than people gave it credit for, and wanted to express this by giving Alolan Raichu a "soft and fluffy" appearance.
 When Sugimori inquired about the finished design, Nishida explained that the "motif behind the design was bread", a statement that confused him as he didn't understand the correlation.
 The development team gave the species an affinity for pancakes to better tie it to its motif, as well as to "play up that cuteness".
-It was given a secondary typing of Psychic, as well as a special ability called "Surge Surfer" that boosts its speed when it is in areas with an "Electric Terrain" attribute.
+It was given the secondary Psychic type, as well as a special ability called "Surge Surfer" that boosts its speed when it is in areas with an "Electric Terrain" attribute.